awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-data.rst

             isUpdated = true;
         }

+        // Replace local cursor methods with an async query handler
         // Convert to ContentValues and store in the database. if (isUpdated) {
             ContentValues values = mItem.toContentValues();

             AsyncQueryHandler queryHandler = new AsyncQueryHandler(contentResolver) {
                 @Override
                 protected void onInsertComplete(int token, Object cookie, Uri uri) {